-You have so many different career choices but there is one thing you absolutely must do if you want this current career change opportunity to result in real satisfaction in your future job!
+You have so many different career choices but there is one thing you absolutely must-do if you want your choice to result in real satisfaction in your future job!

 It is the one factor that some people disregard completely while others only give it lip service.